aeternity/protocol/channels/OFF-CHAIN.md

 The receiving side verifies the operation and co-signs the state, returning it in an `withdraw_signed` message.

-The `block_hash` defines the block the withdrawal had been created and the withdrawer signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.
+The `block_hash` defines on which block the withdrawal had been created and the withdrawer signature will be according to the latest on-chain persisted account and not the on-chain persisted channel object.